OCamlPro/liquidity/docs/liquidity.md

       BODY
 ```

-The `version` statement tells the compiler in which version of Liquidity
+The `version` statement tells the compiler in which version of
-the contract is written.
-The compiler will reject any contract that has
+Liquidity the contract is written.
+The compiler will reject any
-a version that it does not understand (too old, more recent).
+contract that has a version that it does not understand (too old, more
+recent).
+We expect to reach version 1.0 at the launch of the Tezos
+network.

 The `main` function is the default entry point for the contract.
 `let%entry` is the construct used to declare entry points (there is